micclly/micclly.github.io/_posts/2014-02-27-en-script-caller.md

 I've created a DLL and it's MQL class library.
 You can get from [GitHub](https://github.com/micclly/mt4-script-caller) (zip is from [here](https://github.com/micclly/mt4-script-caller/releases)).

 Please read carefully [README.md](https://github.com/micclly/mt4-script-caller/blob/master/README.md).

+### Update 1

+This parameter change is not from build 600 but from build 509 (or near of it), maybe.
+I'm sorry for misexplanation.